Days of Service are Friday through Sunday

-Drummond Island, Mich. — U.S. Customs & Border Protection, reports that conditions are good for the time of year when the “Ice Bridge” forms between Canada and the United States.
-The ice bridge was scheduled to be marked with signs and the tree line on Saturday, January 11, 2014.
-Once the ice bridge is established, CBP will begin staffing the reporting station on Friday, January 17.
+DRUMMOND ISLAND, Mich. — It is that time of year again when the “Ice Bridge” forms between Canada and the United States.
+Once the ice bridge is established, CBP will begin staffing the reporting station on Friday, January 26.
 The opening and closure of this reporting station is subject to change contingent on weather and ice conditions.
+Staffing of the reporting station is not an endorsement that the ice bridge is safe to cross.
+CBP Field Operations is staffing the ice bridge for those travelers that have safely made it across.

-Travelers entering from Canada must report directly to the reporting station on Drummond Island during the established hours of 2–10 p.m.
-Friday through Sunday.
+Travelers entering from Canada must report directly to the reporting station on Drummond Island during the established hours of 2:00 pm to 10:00 pm Friday through Sunday.
 The number of days that the reporting station is open has been reduced due to the low volume of people using the ice bridge.
-The Drummond Island reporting station will be closed this year Monday through Thursday.
+The Drummond Island reporting station will be closed Monday through Thursday.
 The official CBP Reporting Station is located at the Drummond Island Yacht Haven Dock.
 Entering at any other location or outside of these hours is prohibited and violators could be assessed a $5000.00 fine.

 Planning ahead can expedite your crossing: